-Unit & Club: Coach/Leader:
+Unit & Club: Coach/Leader: Rider:

-Rider:

 Theme of Ride:

-Drill Team" in the memo line.
-Please include wit Katherine at carterke@vt.edu and Hunter at huntle.google.com 97@vt.edu. huntl97@vt.edu or on a flash drive by Thurs of
+Entry fee enclosed: \$150 per team, payable to Treasurer, Virginia Tech with "State Horse Show -Drill Team" in the memo line.
+Please include with Unit Orientation form and email form to Katherine at carterke@vt.edu and Hunter at huntl97@vt.edu.

+Drill Team Music will be provided by email to huntl97@vt.edu or on a flash drive by Thurs of the show Our Drill Team is being Sponsored by